dhowe/ritwit/README.md

 npm install ritwit
 ```

-To use this package you will need to create a developer account on Twitter and get the (4) keys will you need, as shown below.
+To use this package you will need to create a developer account on Twitter and obtain (4) keys for your config object, as shown below.

 ## Usage: